School of Tourism and Hotel Management

 This course is intended for students who will continue to develop their range and competence in the language skills of their academic discipline and profession.
 The course is designed to equip students with general and specific terminology and expressions which will help them communicate efficiently in their field.
 Course also aims to give realistic and communicative practice of language skills, listening, reading, speaking and writing, needed in tourism, Also writing practice which will focus on the type of texts that they will nedd to produce in the industry,and will expose the students to industry situations, including dialogues, presentations, and interviews.

-FOOD AND BEVERAGE SERVICE
+FOOD AND BEVERAGE SERVICES

 Course code